nathanweisz/DK-MEG-Basics2020/01_Fieldtrip_Basics.md

 Having the configuration settings visible helps also others to understand what you did and also makes it easier to identify where to make modifications when e.g. nasty reviewers request changes to your analysis (sometimes it is just setting a cfg-option to a different value and just rerunning everything on the cluster). **Make sure to set your cfg to be empty (=[]) when calling a new function.**

-Normally (at least the high-level) Fieldtrip functions work on specific data-strutures which we will encounter more concretely later.
+Normally (at least the high-level ones) Fieldtrip functions work on specific data-strutures which we will encounter more concretely later.
 The main data structures are:

 * *Preprocessing*: Contains either continuous or epoched raw data.
 * *Timelock*: Contains evoked responses.